 During your Apprenticeship, you will attend college to study for a nationally-recognised NVQ level 3 qualification in Mechanical Engineering.
-You may also be able to continue to study beyond your apprenticeship for more advanced qualifications such as a HNC, HND or a Foundation degree, dependant on business requirements.
+You may also be able to continue to study beyond your apprenticeship for more advanced qualifications such as an HNC, HND or a Foundation degree, dependent on business requirements.

 You will need 5 GCSE Grades A–C or the equivalent in Maths, English Language and a Science subject (i.e. Physics or Chemistry).

-As well as training you for a well-paid career, we’ll pay you a competitive salary from day one of your Apprenticeship.
-To find details of our other benefits please visit Our Business
+As well as training you for a well-paid career, we’ll pay you a competitive salary from day one of your apprenticeship.
+To find details of our other benefits, head to our careers page.

 What else are we looking for?

-All our roles contain a component of working in a team and we are looking for people who can work well as part of team and perhaps ultimately want to lead teams.
-Make sure your CV gives examples of team working, if you have them.
-This could be gained in a number of ways; at school, with your family, in a sports team, at work, in voluntary organisations (such as the Guides, Scouts or Cadets), or as part of religious or community activities.
+All our roles contain a component of working in a team and we are looking for people who can work well as part of a team and perhaps ultimately want to lead teams.
+Your CV should also give examples of teamworking if you have them.
+This could be gained in a number of ways: at school, with your family, in a sports team, at work, in voluntary organisations (such as the Guides, Scouts or Cadets), or as part of religious or community activities.
 Be prepared to discuss your experiences and what you learned about yourself and others.